ropensci-org/roblog/README.md

 #>        should be {{< tweet "1200040510540386304">}},
 #> {{< tweet "969442252610191361">}}
 #>
-#> A bit more work is needed on this cat's pajamas post draft!
+#> A bit more work is needed on this impressive post draft!
 roblog::ro_check_urls(path1)
 #> Possibly broken URLs: https://masalmon.eu/40004, https://masalmon.eu/400040.
 ```